Faith. Service. Law.

 Provisions of HIPAA

-HIPAA addressed the issue of preexisting conditions in group plans, providing that such plans may only exclude coverage for preexisting conditions for a period of twelve months—or eighteen months in the case of late enrollment—though such an exclusion could be impermissible if the individual had previously been covered under a different plan.
+HIPAA originally addressed the issue of preexisting conditions in group plans, providing that such plans could only exclude coverage for preexisting conditions for a period of twelve months — or eighteen months in the case of late enrollment — and that the exclusion period had to be reduced by the length of any prior creditable coverage.
 This provision was meant to prevent preexisting conditions from trapping individuals in their jobs.
-The Affordable Care Act, otherwise known as Obamacare, expanded much of the law’s provisions.
+The Patient Protection and Affordable Care Act of 2010 effectively superseded HIPAA’s preexisting-condition framework by prohibiting group and individual health plans from imposing any preexisting-condition exclusion at all, making HIPAA’s twelve- and eighteen-month rules largely historical.

-While the provisions dealing with preexisting conditions were a significant change to existing law, the most famous provisions of HIPAA involve the privacy protections the law provides.
-The law states that no one can access another’s health records without permission.
-Only the patient, pertinent healthcare professionals, and anyone that the patient has given permission with informed consent may access the information.
-Emergency situations and court orders provide the only exceptions to this rule.
+While the provisions dealing with preexisting conditions were a significant change to the law in 1996, the most famous provisions of HIPAA involve the privacy protections the law provides.
+Subject to important exceptions, no one can access another person’s protected health information without permission.
+Only the patient, pertinent healthcare professionals, and anyone the patient has given permission with informed consent may access the information.
+Emergency situations, court orders, and certain public-health and law-enforcement disclosures fall within statutory and regulatory exceptions.

 HIPAA Release